Finitary coding and Gaussian concentration for random fields: Gaussian concentration for finitary codings of i.i.d. random fields

 \begin{theo}[Marton's Gaussian concentration bound] \leavevmode\\ Let $X=(X_i)_{i\in\Zd}$ be an i.i.d. random field where the $X_i$ take values in a standard Borel space $A$.
 Let $g:A^{\Zd}\to\mathbb{R}$ be a local function.
 Assume there are measurable functions $c_i:A^{\dep(g)}\to [0,+\infty)$, $i\in\dep(g)$, such that for all $x,x'\in A^{\Zd}$

 Then

 \end{theo}

-The usefulness of \eqref{Marton-GCB} hinges on the finiteness of the expectation on the right-hand side.
-Compared to McDiarmid's inequality, Theorem~\ref{thm:Marton} is a decisive refinement: instead of requiring deterministic worst-case Lipschitz constants, it allows the single-site sensitivity to depend on the configuration.
+Theorem~\ref{thm:Marton} is a major upgrade over McDiarmid’s inequality, because instead of requiring deterministic worst-case Lipschitz constants, it allows the single-site sensitivity to depend on the configuration.
 This flexibility is precisely what is needed in our setting, where the coding radius is random and configuration dependent.

 Our goal is to apply Theorem~\ref{thm:Marton} to observables of the form

 where $\varphi$ is a finitary coding and $f$ is local.
 However, the map $\varphi$ has a random coding radius, and therefore the influence of a single input site on $g$ is itself random and a priori unbounded.
 To bring the situation within the scope of \eqref{generalized-bounded-difference-property}, we first truncate the coding map so as to obtain deterministic locality.